 For those that sat the UCAT in late July, it must have felt like an eternity to finally find out how you did compared to other candidates.

 Why else might you be interested in seeing the newly released interim scores?
 Many UCAT universities (the list can be found here) have UCAT cut off scores and some use the UCAT decile ranking with selection.
 For example, the University of Sunderland selects candidates in the top 8 deciles of the cohort and Liverpool look at candidates who scored in the top 5.

 There are still a few days left until the final testing date (29th September) and the data published by UCAT is valid up to the 12th of September.
 Their data includes 16,996 students’ scores and they anticipate that a further 20,000 students will take the test.
 Therefore, all data must be taken with a pinch of salt and with ‘significant caution’ as UCAT suggests.

 To confirm this caution, in 2020, the preliminary scores were not spot on.
 They suggested a mean score of 2578 but the final mean score was actually 2511 (67 less).

 When will the final mean scores and deciles be published?

 All final scores will be published after testing closes (29th September) and ultimately, it is down to UCAT’s capacity.
 Now let’s move on to what you really want to know, the interim results.

-Starting with the Number of Test Takers
+The Number of Test Takers

 More students are taking the UCAT than in previous years, which therefore indicates that more applicants are hoping to study Medicine.
 In 2020, 34,153 students took the UCAT and this year it is anticipated that 36,996 students will take the UCAT.
 It is possible that nearly 3,000 more students will take the UCAT this year.